 Meet your driver at Heathrow airport, and take a private transfer to your hotel.

-A visit to the magnificent medieval Warwick Castle, most of whose amazing towers and ramparts are still intact.
-Warwick Castle will take you back through its 1,000 year history as you enter over the footbridge to a bygone world of banquets, battles and ceremony.
-Visit the Tussaud"s waxwork, or if you"re feeling brave visit the spine-chilling dungeons where prisoners were tortured.
-You might wish to stroll through the Castle"s delightful and lovingly tended gardens set in the peaceful surroundings of England"s finest medieval Castle.
+Today you will pay a visit to the magnificent medieval Warwick Castle, where most of its amazing towers and ramparts are still intact.
+Warwick Castle will take you back through its 1,000-year history as you enter over the footbridge to a bygone world of banquets, battles and ceremony.
+Visit the Tussaud’s waxwork, or if you’re feeling brave visit the spine-chilling dungeons where prisoners were tortured.
+You might wish to stroll through the castle’s delightful and lovingly tended gardens set in the peaceful surroundings of England’s finest medieval Castle.
 During the summer months, archery, falconry and jousting take place.

-We then travel through the rolling Warwickshire hills to Stratford-upon-Avon, a market town at the edge of the Forest of Arden made famous for being the birthplace of the world-famous playwright William Shakespeare.
-We"ll visit the Tudor-style birthplace of William Shakespeare, gaining a fascinating insight into his childhood with its typical parlour, bedrooms, kitchen, buttery and of course the glove-maker"s workshop used by John, Shakespeare"s father.
+You will then travel through the rolling Warwickshire hills to Stratford-upon-Avon, a market town at the edge of the Forest of Arden made famous for being the birthplace of the world-famous playwright William Shakespeare.
+You’ll visit the Tudor-style birthplace of William Shakespeare, gaining a fascinating insight into his childhood with its typical parlor, bedrooms, kitchen, buttery and of course the glove-maker’s workshop used by John, Shakespeare’s father.

 The colleges in Oxford date back to the 13th century and among its famous students were Bill Clinton, C.S.
 Lewis, J.R.R.
 Tolkein and Lewis Carroll.
-We take you on a fascinating walking tour through the cobbled streets of Oxford to see the Bodleian Library and the picture-perfect college courtyards, for which Oxford is justifiably famous.
+You will be taken on a fascinating walking tour through the cobbled streets of Oxford to see the Bodleian Library and the picture-perfect college courtyards, for which Oxford is justifiably famous.

-Admission to Warwick Castle, Christ Church college and Shakespeare's Birthplace is included in the tour price.
+Admission to Warwick Castle and Shakespeare's Birthplace is included in the tour price.